srobinson0586/ttg-basic/2-c-programming/2.25_competency_5_shell/README.md

 [Back to Overview](../README.md)

-JQR Addressed: Implement functionality of custom shell in C to demonstrate advanced concepts of C programming that include malloc/calloc, free, data structures, and logical program flow
+TTG-B Addressed: Implement functionality of custom shell in C to demonstrate advanced concepts of C programming that include malloc/calloc, free, data structures, and logical program flow

 Platform: Linux